gnolang/blog/posts/2024-04-15_gno-tokyo/README.md

-With this regional focus in mind, we hosted in March a [local event in Korea](https://medium.com/onbloc/go-to-gno-recap-intro-to-the-gno-stack-with-memeland-284a43d7f620) with Onbloc, and introduced Go developer communities in Seoul to Gno.land.
+With this regional focus in mind, we hosted in March a [local event in Korea](https://medium.com/onbloc/go-to-gno-recap-intro-to-the-gno-stack-with-memeland-284a43d7f620) with OnBloc, and introduced Gno.land to Go developer communities in Seoul.

-The meetup focused on explaining Gno.land's major features:
+## Introduction to Gno.land
+Gno.land Developer Relations Engineer, Leon Hudak, introduced attendees to the project, and explained Gno.land's main features that make it unique:

-- Fully open-source smart-contracting
+- The fully open-source smart-contracting platform
-- Custom smart contracting language for the future
+- The custom smart contracting language of the future (Gno)
-- Proof of Contribution
+- The new, under-development consensus protocol, Proof of Contribution

 [![points](https://gnolang.github.io/blog/2024-04-15_gno-tokyo/src/thumbs/three-points.png)](https://gnolang.github.io/blog/2024-04-15_gno-tokyo/src/three-points.png)
 #### Brief overview of gno.land in Japanese